About the Project

 Madison Water Utility expects to spend about $87,000 for Water Conservation House project design and administration.
 The sale of the three lots to a developer is expected to generate $120,000 to 180,000 in revenue.

-The Madison Water Utility Board unanimously approved the concept and project plan for the Water Conservation House at its meeting on 1/24/2018.
+January 24, 2018 - The Madison Water Utility Board unanimously approved the concept and project plan for the Water Conservation House.
 The Board also approved the utility's plan to enter into an agreement with Engberg Anderson Architects to:

 1) Design the Water Conservation House and landscape to be built on Lot 3 (nearest the water tower and well facility)